-- PSAT 10 is given as a practice test in the spring to 10th graders at participating schools.
+- PSAT 10 is given as another practice test in the Spring to 10th graders at participating schools.

 Compared to the SAT, the PSAT is 15 minutes and 15 questions shorter, plus PSAT has no essay.
 Click here for more info about SAT vs PSAT differences in test format and scoring.